2018 Soybean Seasonal Summary

-One of the challenges holding back soybean yields in Ontario is the huge acreage planted every year.
-Excessive soybeans in a crop rotation can lead to decreased soil health and increased pressures from insects and diseases ultimately lowering yields.
-In some areas soybeans are grown every second year or two out of three years.
-Continuous soybeans are relatively rare but can be found in the southwest part of the province.
-Continuous soybeans are extremely detrimental to yields and soil health and research shows a reduction of 8 bu/ac even in the absence of a disease breakout.
-If a white mould or Soybean Cyst Nematode outbreak occurs a yield reduction of 30 bu/ac is possible.
+Although it's too early to know how many acres will be seeded in 2019, it is possible that we will see another record acreage next year.
+Growers know that a good crop rotation is one of the foundations necessary for high yields.
+There is absolutely no doubt that excessive soybeans in a crop rotation are detrimental to soil health.
+Too many soybeans in the rotation leads to increased diseases and ultimately lower yields.
+Research on continuous soybeans shows a reduction of 8 bu/ac even in the absence of a disease breakout.
+If a white mould or soybean cyst nematode outbreak occurs a yield reduction of 30 bu/ac is possible.
 The agronomic value and extra yield of a good crop rotation should always be considered when planning next year's crop.
-Cover crops are an important management tool to maintain soil health but cannot take the place of a good crop rotation.
-A corn, soybean, wheat crop rotation is still considered the optimal rotation in Ontario.
+A corn, soybean, wheat crop rotation is still considered the gold standard of crop rotations in Ontario.
 Adding cover crops to a less diverse crop rotation will not make up for a poor crop rotation.

-Since 1981 corn yields have increased by 80%, soybeans by 35%, and winter wheat by 65%.
-Higher yields remove more nutrients.
-There is concern that insufficient nutrients are being applied to maintain high yields, especially for soybeans.
-Maintaining phosphorous and potassium levels represents a significant expense to growers, and can pose economic (ie. land rental) and environmental (phosphorous runoff) risks if soil test values are built excessively high.
+- There is concern that insufficient nutrients are being applied to maintain high yields for soybeans.
+Maintaining phosphorous and potassium levels represents a significant expense to growers and can pose economic (ie. land rental) and environmental (phosphorous runoff) risks if soil test values are built excessively high.
 However, not applying sufficient fertilizer will reduce yields and economic sustainability.
 Regular soil testing is the only way to manage soil nutrients properly.
-Ontario research has shown that fields low in both P and K will yield 8 bu/ac less than fields with adequate soil fertility.
-Therefore, maintaining soil test values at a reasonable level is the most economic and environmentally sound management strategy long term.
+Ontario research has shown that fields low in both P and K will yield up to 8 bu/ac less than fields with adequate soil fertility.

 For more information: